stnava/ANTsTutorial/MDA_Agenda.md

 * BA: dimRed examples (use basic presentation, then follow with ANTsR examples)

-* BA: brainAge implementation across modalities and with sparseness
+* BA: brainAge implementation across modalities with and without sparseness

+* BA: process the MMM subject in ANTsR

 ### August 11:  The ANTs framework for adaptable registration and segmentation